mhahn2003/bc21/README.md

 - Muckraker
     - __Ideas for a 1000 muckraker rush?
 Surrounded by 1 cost muck/polis__
     - Send buffraker right after taken all the neutral ecs
-    - Needs to go towards enemy EC more
     - Cardinal direction muckrakers for defense
-    - 1 cost muckrakers also surround buffrakers to help protect it
     - early buff mucks
     - flanking seems very effective
-    - 1 hp mucks are kinda bad with our code, just send politicians instead, we have enough eco for it
     - account for 1 cost poli
     - heuristic isn't really working, look into a fix
-    - go to ECs but don't crowd around them, if there's a lot of units there just go somewhere else
 - EC
     - Deal with big polis near our ec
 - Analyze top teams: